NBISweden/pgip/README.md

 ### Test / development data

-Install additional data development requirements
+Install additional data development requirements and helper applications with

     pip install -r requirements-dev.txt

 Test data is managed with the [pgip-data](https://github.com/NBISweden/pgip-data) repository.
 The data will be downloaded on the first invocation of `make`.

+## Conda environment file

+The conda environment file `environment.yml` lists required binaries needed to generate the pages.
+Whenever a dependency is added, the script `scripts/condalock.sh` should be run to generate a new `conda-linux-64.lock` file that is used to install packages in the CI environment.